Emmanuelkosi/staff-directory-web-app/README.md

-# Staff Hub - Employee Directory
+# Staff Directory- Web application

 A professional staff directory and employee management system built with React, TypeScript, and modern web technologies.